 Michael's experience also includes representing private equity clients, companies and individual senior executives in the negotiation of executive employment and separation agreements and he has also advised management teams in the context of private equity buyouts in connection with executive compensation matters.

-The 2014 edition of Legal 500 notes “Michael Katz is a very focused and extremely calm practitioner whose strengths lie in corporate transactions and executive compensation.”
+Chambers USA (2020) ranks Michael among the leading practitioners in New York in the area of Executive Compensation & Employee Benefits, highlighting that he is “really skilled” and “extremely responsive, thoughtful and practical in his approach and work style.”
+Legal 500 has noted “Michael Katz is a very focused and extremely calm practitioner whose strengths lie in corporate transactions and executive compensation.”